squinkylabs/SquinkyVCV/README.md

 ## More information for programmers, builders, and experimenters

 There are "secret" modules, extra code and other things scattered around this repo.
+We also have written several "essays" about software efficiency, aliasing, and other topics.

 Pointers to some of it can be found [in the docs folder](./docs/README.md).